KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/kyve_source.md

 In this step, you will configure the `KYVE` source for your Airbyte deployment.

-1. In a new Terminal window change to the `source-kyve` directory:
+1. In a new terminal window change to the `source-kyve` directory:

    ```sh
    cd airbyte-integrations/connectors/source-kyve